utsavns96/CS441_Fall2022_HW1/README.md

 4) From the terminal, run `sbt "run <input-path> <output-path>"` without the angular braces.
 5) To test, run `sbt test`.
 6) To create a .jar file, run the command `sbt assembly`.
 The resulting jar will be placed in __LogFileGenerator\target\scala-3.0.2__
+7) If you are using IntelliJ, import the project into the IDE, build it and create a `configuration` for RunJobs.scala.
+The arguments in this would be the input and output folder, separated by a <space>, i.e. `<input folder> <output folder>`.
+* Make sure that your local input/output folder has the requisite permissions to allow the program to read and write to it.
+These can be checked by right-clicking on the project directory and selecting _Properties_, then going to the _Security tab_, where you should see that the group `Users` has `Read` and `Write` permissions.
+* Make sure Hadoop is running on your machine before you run the program.

 ---

 ## Requirements: